MawalMohammed/GRL-Agent_modeling-Quality-Metrics/README.md

 # GRL-Agent_modeling-Quality-Metrics
-A metric suite for assessing the quality of agents modeling in GRL models
+An Elcipse Plugin to calculate metrics for assessing the quality of agents modeling in GRL models

 *Important notes: